12 Tips for Compound Bow Setup

 Arrow forward of center balance (FOC) is a pretty common topic these days.
 It’s usually expressed as a percentage of how far the balance point is forward of the shaft centerline.
 Several factors such as point weight, broadhead length, vanes, shaft length, and arrow wraps influence FOC.

 There are some interesting (silly) recommendations for FOC floating around the internet.
-I’ve tested a lot of different setups over the years and my best-shooting hunting rigs always have about 150 grains of total point weight (insert + broadhead).
+I’ve tested a lot of different setups over the years and my best-shooting compound bow setup always have about 150 grains of total point weight (insert + broadhead).
 If I go much over this, my bows are harder to tune, and I usually experience strange broadhead flight.
 When I shoot arrows with 120 grains or so of total point weight, they shoot fine, but rarely group as well at long range.
 I’ve repeated the results enough with various bows, arrows, and broadheads that I no longer question it.
 I find a broadhead and insert combination that nets about 150 grains total and I’m done.
 I don’t measure or care what the FOC is – I spend my time shooting broadheads…in the middle!

 12. Toss the Grip